serodriguez68/clean-architecture/part-5-1-architecture.md

 or have stricter performance requirements.
-The concept of vertical separation by use cases enables a powerful idea: if we absolutely needed to support high throughput for a particular use case, we already have a natural place where to cut without too much change as the software is already modularized.
+The concept of vertical separation by use cases enables a powerful idea: if we absolutely needed to support high throughput for a particular use case, we already have a natural place where to cut without too much changes as the software is already modularized.

-By making the vertical separation is strict without any assumption that other use-cases are accessible via the same machine, use-cases can be deployed and scaled independently as *services* / *micro-services*.
+By making the vertical separation strict, avoiding any assumption that other use-cases are accessible via the same machine, use-cases can be deployed and scaled independently as *services* / *micro-services*.
 See [Decoupling Modes](#decoupling-modes) for more details.

 This idea of vertical separation **does not mean** that *micro-services* are the way to go.
-The point of this section is to illustrate that a well though architecture allows us to treat defer decisions about [Operation Performance](#operation-performance) and **keep our options open for when we have more information.**
+The point of this section is to illustrate that a well though architecture allows us to defer decisions about [Operation Performance](#operation-performance) and **keep our options open for when we have more information.**